Revolutionising Education: The Best Virtual Classrooms for Universities in 2024

 14. ReadyTech

-ReadyTech is a company that specialises in creating training delivery platforms for instructor-led and self-paced training.
-Its cloud-based applications are user-friendly and allow users to administrate, deliver, and attend training courses easily.
+ReadyTech specialises in creating training delivery platforms for instructor-led and self-paced training.
+Its user-friendly cloud-based applications allow users to administrate, deliver, and attend training courses easily.
 ReadyTech's solutions are trusted by major technology companies such as BMC Software, Esri, Google, KPMG, Mathworks, Okta, OpenText, and SoftwareAG.

 Key features